souparvo/lgc-challenge/README.md

 ## Installation of Airflow

 Airflow is installed on a virtual environment using python3.
-It is configured as a development environment with a single process for webserver and executors.
-The database is a SQLlite.
+It is configured as a development environment with a single process for webserver and sync executor, and a separate process for the scheduler.
+The metadata database is a SQLlite.
+There is no concurrency in this deployment, tasks are executed synchronously.

 Installation of Airflow will create a `airflow` folder with the required files on the root of the repository.

 ### Step 1 - Install Airflow instance